-- 2) To continuously make the online scheduling decisions, a novel LDLS algorithm based on policy gradient RL is proposed with improved action selection.
-An FM-based embedding method is proposed to extract both the high-dimensional and lowdimensional layer dependency features. - 3) Real-world data sets are used for evaluation.
+- We formulate the newly identified Layer Dependency-aware Scheduling (LDS) problem in heterogeneous MEC scenarios to minimize the overall task completion time.
+The download time of layers and the computation time of task execution are considered with heterogeneous edge nodes. - 2) To continuously make the online scheduling decisions, a novel LDLS algorithm based on policy gradient RL is proposed with improved action selection.
+An FM-based embedding method is proposed to extract both the high-dimensional and low-dimensional layer dependency features. - 3) Real-world data sets are used for evaluation.
 The proposed algorithms are compared with several state-of-the-art baselines.
 The experimental results show that the LDLS algorithm outperforms the image-based and layer-based algorithms by 54% and 19% on average, respectively.

 The rest of the paper is organized as follows.
 In Section 2, the related work and motivation are introduced.
 System model and problem formulation are described in Section 3.
 Dependency scheduling algorithm is proposed in Section 4.
 Performance is evaluated in Section 5.
-Some issues are discussed in Section 6 and Section 7 concludes the paper.
+Some issues are discussed in Sections 6 and 7 concludes the paper.